lironamy/weddingFront/README.md

 ## Live Website

-The live website for the Wedding Webapp can be accessed at:
+The live website for the Wedding Webapp can be accessed at: https://daniel-michael.online/#/wedding

-[Your Website URL]
+The live website for the "Holiday Picker App" can be accessed at: https://holidaypicker.online/.

 ## Features